Integralist/Blog-Posts/Host-Methods-vs-Native-Methods.md

 * `unknown`:
 	In older versions of IE (less than 9) it implements some of its host objects not as Native functions but as ActiveX objects (admittedly this is deep browser implementation talk and normally you don’t need to know this stuff, but in this instance it’s important to understand what the heck is going on with IE).

-	So, in IE calling typeof on properties of an ActiveX Object will result in `unknown`.
+	So, in IE calling the `typeof` operator with properties of an ActiveX Object will result in `unknown`.

-* `string`:
-	Lastly, this is something I added myself as I discovered that checking for the `outerHTML` method that it actually was returning `string` instead of `object` or `function` - which just goes to show how flawed host object detection is

 When is it OK to modify them?
 -----------------------------